Celebrating Cultural Holidays with AuPairCare: A Year-Round Guide

 • Listen to different styles of music from Latin American countries and learn some dance moves together.

 Celebrating holidays and festivals from different cultures is a great way to expose children to new traditions and foster a sense of appreciation for diversity.
 It's also an opportunity for au pairs to share their own culture with the host family and create lasting memories.
-So, don't be afraid to join in on the fun and embrace the vibrant spirit of Carnival!
+So, don't be afraid to join in on the fun and embrace the vibrant spirit of Carnival with these fun Carnival activities for kids!

 March: Holi